discordplace/discord.place/README.md

 1. Create a new JSON file in the `client/locales` directory with the format `xx.json`, where `xx` is the language code.
 For example, `fr.json` for French.
 You can use the existing language files as a reference.
 2. Add the language code to the `availableLocales` value in the `client/config.js` file.
+3. Import the new language file in the `client/stores/language/index.js` file.
+4. Add the new language to the `localeContents` object in the `client/stores/language/index.js` file.
 3. Add the translations for the new language to the JSON file you created.
 The JSON file should have the following structure:

 ```json